TritonDataCenter/rfd/rfd/0053/README.md

 1. Stripe Size
 2. Assignment of devices as SLOGs and Cache Devices

-3. Number of spares
+This is the approach that we have ultimately settled upon.

 ### Qualitative Descriptions

-Another option that we could go for is allowing for the user to describe and pick more qualitative options.
-In this world, the user would have to basically prioritize the following three axis:
+Another alternative would be to allow for the user to describe and pick more qualitative options.
+In this world, the user would have to basically prioritize the following three axes:

 1. Capacity of Storage
 2. Performance of Storage